 So depending on your profession, you can either qualify for the O1A or O1B visa and you can check by looking into the requirements of each one.

-O1 visa applicants must have a job offer from an employer in the U.S to initiate the process of application.
-So a person from another country cannot start the O1 visa application process but must demonstrate that an employer in the U.S is willing to hire them.
-Their purpose of visit to the U.S must be to work in a place of employment which requires their extraordinary abilities.
-If the duties that the applicant will be doing at their place of work in the U.S are not similar to the person’s extraordinary skills or abilities, then they will not qualify for the visa.
+O1 visa applicants must have a job offer from an employer in the United States to initiate the process of application.
+So a person from another country cannot start the O1 visa application process but must demonstrate that an employer in the United States is willing to hire them.
+Their purpose of visit to the US must be to work in a place of employment which requires their extraordinary abilities.
+If the duties that the applicant will be doing at their place of work in the United States are not similar to the person’s extraordinary skills or abilities, then they will not qualify for the visa.

 Demonstrating your extraordinary abilities at the US Embassy

-- Received an award such as Pulitzer Prize or an Olympic medal.
+- Received an award such as Pulitzer Prize Grammy, Oscar, Emmy, or an Olympic medal.

 - Received any prize for your excellence in any of those fields.